 - In 2007, Whistler Blackcomb received the Silver Eagle Award for Fish & Wildlife Habitat Protection for the development of the Symphony Amphitheatre.

-Whistler Blackcomb continues to work towards its worthy goal of one day achieving a zero operating footprint focusing on such areas as: energy conservation, waste reduction, sustainable development, ecological and wildlife protection, as well as staff and guest involvement.
+Whistler Blackcomb continues to work towards its worthy goal of one day reducing the environmental footprint of our operations to zero by focusing on such areas as: energy conservation, waste reduction, sustainable development, ecological and wildlife protection, as well as staff and guest involvement.

-Whistler Blackcomb Named One of Canada's Greenest Employers for the Fifth Year In a Row
+Whistler Blackcomb Named One of Canada's Greenest Employers for the eighth Year In a Row

 Fitzsimmons Creek Renewable Energy Project